gragas/gpsbro/README.md

 # Random Sampling

 It can take a long time to get hundreds of thousands of URLs.
 Random sampling and statistics can mitigate the need to get data every URL.
 To get a random sample of URLs within a certain range, just add the `sample_size` keyword argument to your `*.rinex.get_URLs_within` function call.
+You must also specify the type of sampling to be done.
 For example:

 ```
 start_date = datetime.date(2015, 10, 12)
 end_date   = datetime.date(2014, 10, 12)
-dates = gpsbro.unavco.rinex.get_URLs_within(start_date, end_date, mask, sample_size=35)
+dates = gpsbro.unavco.rinex.get_URLs_within(start_date, end_date, mask, sample_size=35, sample_type="DAY")

 # sample_size=35: randomly choose 35 days and only get URLs for those days